Sebatina/Celiac_Disease_Machine_Learning/README.md

    ![Workflow](https://github.com/Sebatina/Celiac_Disease_Machine_Learning/assets/125638812/5fa79ab9-a7f6-4b04-a055-0397ca95752b)

-## Contributions
+## Contributions and Further Exploration
-If you find ways to enhance or optimize the machine learning models, your contributions are welcome!
-Feel free to open issues or submit pull requests.
+We welcome your contributions to enhance and optimize the machine learning models!
+Feel free to open issues or submit pull requests if you have ideas or improvements.

+For those interested in delving deeper into celiac disease data and contributing to broader research efforts, explore the [Celiac Disease India Version 2 repository](https://github.com/Sebatina/Celiac_Disease_India_Version_2.git).
+This repository provides an extensive collection of data related to celiac disease within the Indian context.
+Your active participation in both repositories contributes to advancing our understanding of celiac disease and its implications.